b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 > *Eventually Korihor was given a sign.
 He was struck dumb.
 “And Korihor put forth his hand and wrote, saying: … I know that nothing save it were the power of God could bring this upon me; yea, and I always knew that there was a God.”*

-&mdash; *[Seeking to Know God, Our Heavenly Father, and His Son, Jesus Christ](https://www.churchofjesuschrist.org/study/general-conference/2009/10/seeking-to-know-god-our-heavenly-father-and-his-son-jesus-christ?lang=eng&id=p32-p34#p32)*, Elder Robert D. Hales of the Quorum of the Twelve Apostles, General Conference October 2009
+— *[Seeking to Know God, Our Heavenly Father, and His Son, Jesus Christ](https://www.churchofjesuschrist.org/study/general-conference/2009/10/seeking-to-know-god-our-heavenly-father-and-his-son-jesus-christ?lang=eng&id=p32-p34#p32)*, Elder Robert D. Hales of the Quorum of the Twelve Apostles, General Conference October 2009

 How would *you* respond to getting tied up and taken before high priests of another religion for speaking out, and ultimately cursed to be unable to communicate?
 Did you expect him to be grateful and happy about it?